nick-nagaraj/nick-nagaraj.github.io/_posts/2020-04-14-object-detection-2.md

 ![Sample_2](/assets/NewYork.jpg)

 We have access to the (x,y) coordinates of each bounding box.
-Thus, we sort the detections in the ascending order of x-coordinates.
+Thus, we sort the detections in the ascending order of **x-coordinates**.
 This becomes our license plate number!
 Making some modifications to our driver code, and running it.

 ![Final_Detection](/assets/FINAL_Detection.png)